Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-27 - Doing some housechores
 Approximately 30 minutes was spent working on fixing the .md files and working on makeEncode arguments.

+### 2025-5-28 - Fixing Encode Part II
+Approximately 30 minutes was spent fixing some undiscovered (but now discovered) issues with encodeColumnar.py.
+The coding should actually be good to go.